Odiobill/m8backup/README.md

 	# ./m8backup --only /srv/backupSet1 host4.example.com

 ### Exclude a host from the backup list
-If you want to temporally avoid to backup one of your host, just edit its *override file* and add the following parameter:
+If you want to temporally avoid to backup one of your hosts, just edit its *override file* and add the following parameter:

 	EXECUTEIT=0